-According to the latest American Veterinary Medical Association census figures, about 82 million cats currently reside in U.S. homes, up from 71 million in 2001.
+According to the American Pet Products Association (APPA), about 94 million cats currently reside in U.S. homes, up from 85 million in 2016.
 Much of this impressive increase, no doubt, stems from the pleasure that a growing number of people derive from having a cat around the house.
 But the dramatic population increase may also be attributed to the fact that cats in general are living longer nowadays than they typically did in the past.
 As a result of improved home care, better nutrition, advances in veterinary medicine, and so forth, it is not uncommon for a cat to live to the ripe old age of 20 or 21 years—the equivalent of age 96 to 100 in a human.

 There’s a downside to this good news, however.
 As cats grow older, they, like humans, become increasingly susceptible to the onset of disorders associated with aging.
 As the years go by, their organs gradually function less efficiently, for example, and the potency of their immune systems naturally declines.
 Among the most troubling, and in some respects most baffling, of age-related feline disorders is cognitive dysfunction, a puzzling, progressively debilitating condition whose signs resemble those associated in humans with Alzheimer’s disease and senile dementia.